www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 }
 ```

+### Noteworthy Attributes

 | Attribute | Description |
 |-----------|-------------|
 | id | The user's unique identifier |
-| site_admin | If `true`, this user is a site admin, which means the user has full permissions on all jobs.
+| site_admin | If `true`, this user is a site admin, which means the user has full permissions on all non-private jobs.

 ## List users